Falloffs and Turndowns

 Handle the counteroffer by equipping a candidate with confidence.
 Role-playing is a great way to prepare for this eventual circumstance.
 It gives the candidate the chance to address in advance any emotional and financial counteroffers.
 You can be of great help here.

-Encourage the candidate to focus on the transition plan, explaining that it’s not about the company, it’s about the candidate’s future, their family and their career.
+Encourage the candidate to focus on the transition plan, explaining that it’s not about the company, it’s about the candidate’s future, family, and career.
 Make sure they understand the importance of keeping a friendly relationship with their current employers.

 Entertaining a counteroffer and then rejecting it completely destroys that relationship, and burning bridges is not the way to walk out the door.